tdacunha/sym_ICL/README.md

   their infall times and other useful information
 - `xv.go` - Extracts x and v for all major subhalos.
 - `phi.go` - Computes potentials for all major subhalos.

+The first three are responsible for building up files related to merger trees and the last three are reponsible for tracking paritcles over time.
+The tree scripts don't require any particle access and are vastly cheaper to run, so you may be interested in running them on their own. `phi.go` is by far the most expensive and most niche, so you may not want to run it even if you're doing particle tracking.

+For the particle tracking files, you'll want to check what level your highest-reoslution particles are in your simulations (Symphony has them in Gadget's 1-indexed level, so that's the default).0 If you don't still have the original IC configuraiton files lying around, you can check by opening up the gadget files and seeing which level is the first to have any particles (using, say, github.com/phil-mansfield/read_gadget.)
+Once you know that, change `HRLevel` at the top of those files, if needed.

+You may also want to change the number of files that particles are split across.
+By default, this number is 8.
+But you can increase it if this would lead to particle files that are too large to comfortably hold in RAM at one time.